NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-a-rally-cry.md

 ---
 heading: Chapter Fourteen
 title: Bitcoin Is a Rally Cry
-subheading: (Originally published on 26 March 2020)
+subheading: Originally published<br />on 26 March 2020
 ---

 ## A Fundamental and Inalienable Right